scullyio/scully/docs/learn/getting-started/building.md

 Running Scully for the first time is exciting.
 Congrats on making it here!

 Before Scully can run you need to build your Angular project.
-Most projects' built is:
+Most projects's built is:

 ```bash
 ng build --prod